-Czechs often wish to get rid of bad habits, get healthier, pick up routines that we believe will make us more successful and happier in the next year.
+Czechs often wish to get rid of bad habits, get healthier, pick up routines that they believe will make them more successful and happier in the next year.

 Probably the most typical New Year’s resolution for Czech people is to get more healthy, start working out or at least eat better.

 Needless to say, it has basically become a joke - the first week of January, gyms are bursting at the seams and then slowly start to get emptier and emptier.